yelsaw/doc-search/README.md

 Sample data is hard-coded in the App.svelte file, there's zero security or sanity checking.

-The code/comments herein aren't perfect, this project was written on a whim in a few hours and could be updated to become useful using "Best Practices" in the future.
+The code/comments herein aren't perfect, this project was written on a whim in a few hours to show a PoC to someone and could be updated in the future.

 ### Screenshot
 ![image](https://github.com/yelsaw/doc-search/blob/main/app/screenshot.png)